-Always operate the lathe with the headstock firmly locked to the bed.
-Otherwise, serious personal injury may occur as the workpiece or faceplate could shift during operation or be ejected from the lathe.
+Always operate lathe with headstock firmly locked to bed.
+Otherwise, serious personal injury may occur, as workpiece or faceplate could shift during operation or be ejected from lathe.

 Adjusting Tailstock

 The tailstock adjusts in the same manner as the headstock.